On some applications of unstable Adams operations to the topology of Kac-Moody groups: Background and Statement of results

 \begin{remark} It is easy to show that the Weyl group $\W(A)$ has no elements of $q$-torsion for $q > n+1$ \cite{Ki3}.
 In particular, the same holds for the subgroups $\W_J(A)$ for all $J \in \gC(A)$.
 For such primes, it is well know that $\Hr^\ast(\BK_J(A),\Z)$ has no $q$-torsion, and so all the results stated above apply. \end{remark}

 In \cite{Ki2} and \cite{Ki3} we showed that the map $\BN(T) \longrightarrow \BK(A)$ induces a chomology isomorphism with coefficients in $\Z_{(q)}$ for all primes $q$ so that $\W(A)$ has no elements of $q$-torsion.
-We use this fact in the next section to show: \begin{corr} Let $q$ be a prime so that $W(A)$ has no elements of $q$-torsion.
+We use this fact to show: \begin{corr} Let $q$ be a prime so that $W(A)$ has no elements of $q$-torsion.
 Consider the Bousfield--Kan spectral sequence with coefficients in $\Z_{(q)}$, converging to $\Hr^\ast(\BK(A), \Z_{(q)})$, and the Serre spectral sequence for the fibration:

 Then the collapse of any one of these spectral sequences implies the collapse of the other.
 Furthermore, one may identify the $E_2$-terms: ${\lim}^i \Hr^j(\BK_J(A), \Z_{(q)})$ with $\Hr^i(\W(A), \Hr^j(\BT, \Z_{(q)}))$.
 The above result also holds with coefficients in any $\Z_{(q)}$-module. \end{corr}